 Our mission is to promote lifelong access and opportunities for people on the autism spectrum and their families, so they can be fully participating, included members of their communities.
 We do this through advocacy, public awareness, education, and compassionate support.

 Our vision is to be the voice and resource for everyone who interacts with the autism community in the Greater Capital Region.
-Locally, we are sustaining and growing our resource center to be a place for anyone who needs information about autism, that brings together members of the autism community.
+Locally, we are developing new programming and services to provide more support to our autism community.
 Statewide, we will be the driving force behind the development of a network of resources that promotes quality of life and opportunities for positive social experiences.

 Our vision for our board of directors is a productive group of individuals with autism, families, and professionals from the autism community.
 They serve on the board because the work is inspiring, rewarding and enjoyable.

 - Respected voice of the autism community

 - Individuals on the autism spectrum

 - General Community in the Greater Capital Region

 - Law Enforcement & First Responders

 - Donors & Sponsors